 Both occur because of insulin deficiency, which contributes to other hormones being released in order to compensate.

-Symptoms of DKA that might develop with a couple of hours include blood sugar levels of 250 mg or dl.
-The signs are fruity-smelling breath, thirst, nausea, increased urination, localized abdominal pain, decreased skin elasticity, fatigue, vomiting, increased weight loss.
+Symptoms of DKA that might develop within a couple of hours include blood sugar levels of 250 mg or dl.
+The signs are fruity-smelling breath, thirst, nausea, increased urination, localized abdominal pain, decreased skin elasticity, fatigue, vomiting, and increased weight loss.

 The urine might have high levels of ketones.
 Furthermore, as the situation progresses, the breathing might become rapid and deep, and the patient might lapse into unconsciousness.

 Symptoms of HHS might develop in a few days or weeks.
 These symptoms are blurred vision, thirst, decreased skin elasticity, increased urination, increased weight loss, and fatigue.